Effigia: Convergence

 Effigia is noted for its remarkable similarity to ornithomimid dinosaurs.
 In 2007, Nesbitt's description demonstrated that Effigia was very similar to Shuvosaurus, and is definitely a member of the archosaur subgroup Pseudosuchia (the line leading towards modern crocodilians).
 Its similarity to ornithomimids represents a case of "extreme" convergent evolution.
 Nesbitt also demonstrated that Shuvosaurus was the same animal as Chatterjeea, and that it belonged to an exclusive clade containing closely related suchians such as Shuvosaurus and Poposaurus (Poposauroidea).
 Within this group, Effigia forms an even more exclusive clade with Shuvosaurus and the South American Sillosuchus (Shuvosauridae).
 In 2007, Lucas and others suggested that "Effigia" was synonymous with "Shuvosaurus" and used the new combination "Shuvosaurus okeeffeae" for the animal.
 This proposal has not been accepted by Nesbitt.

 Paleobiology

-Examination of Effigia's jaws suggest it nipped and sheared off vegetation when feeding, due to its weak jaws and sharp beak.
+Examination of Effigia's jaws suggest it was a specialist herbivore that filled a niche as a browser feeding on softer plant material, due to its weak jaws and sharp beak.
 It was previously suggested that it pecked for food like ostriches or other ratites, but biomechanical studies have estimated that its skull could not withstand such forces.